9-Month-Old Baby Milestones

 Why You Should Sing to Your 9-Month-Old Baby

-Even if your 9-month-old doesn’t have a clue about spiders, infants love hearing that song over and over!
+Even if your 9-month-old doesn’t have a clue about spiders, infants love hearing "The Itsy Bitsy Spider" over and over!
 It’s fun…and it gives practice in learning rhythms, phrasing, and the basic building blocks of figuring things out and understanding relationships.

 I’ve written before about cause and effect.
 That is an incredible pattern recognition ability that your child is already practicing.
 Learning music rhythms is another type of pattern recognition.
 Noticing that, “Hmmm, when I babble my mom comes slowly, but when I scream, she comes fast” is at the very foundation of human art and science…and pretty much everything that we would call intelligence.